stonne-simulator/stonne-simulator.github.io/GNN.md

 <img src="figures/omega.png">

-For more details, please refer to the [pre-print](https://arxiv.org/pdf/2103.07977)
+For more details, please refer to our [pre-print](https://arxiv.org/pdf/2103.07977).